 One of the most common questions we’ve received about Walt Disney World’s new Genie+ service is how it’s possible to “stack” multiple Lightning Lane ride reservations.
-This post explains how you can stockpile selections to great success, with afternoons and evenings of non-stop line skipping at Magic Kingdom, Hollywood Studios, or Epcot.
-(Updated November 29, 2021.)
+This post explains how you can stockpile selections to great success, with afternoons and evenings of line skipping at Magic Kingdom, Hollywood Studios, or Epcot.
+(Updated February 2, 2022.)

 Part of the confusion with using Genie+ to stack Lightning Lane reservations undoubtedly stems from Walt Disney World’s official verbiage that with Genie+ you can only “make one selection at a time, throughout the day” and that additional selections could be made once redeemed.
 As we’ve stressed from the beginning, that info was/is incomplete and misleading; the 120 minute rule also applies.
 (That post is a must-read if you’re unfamiliar with the 120 minute rule–this post assumes you already understand it.)

 Additionally, see our “Speed Strategy” for Making Genie+ Lightning Lane Selections.
 Again, this is advanced knowledge that isn’t strictly necessary most days.
-However, if you’re visiting during peak season and want a chance at Slinky Dog Dash–or the earliest possible time for any attraction, it is highly recommended!
+However, if you’re visiting during peak season or any regular day and want a chance at doing Slinky Dog Dash–or the earliest possible time for any attraction, this approach is highly recommended.
+It might seem like overkill, but sadly, it is not.

 The goal with that is to address the basics–the goal here is to take things to the next level with more advanced hacks and strategy…